Los Angeles Almanac Logo

 Home | All Almanac Topics | Mysterious L.A.

-Miguel Leonis Adobe, Calabasas, built 1844, 1960 photo.
+Miguel Leonis Adobe, Calabasas, built 1844, 1960 photo (modified to nighttime).
 Courtesy of Historic American Buildings Survey, Library of Congress.

-Editor's Note: the Almanac includes the following as folklore - not history.
-Although some elements of the story may indeed be historical fact, we offer these stories as a part of the cultural fabric of Los Angeles County.
+Editor's Note: the Almanac includes the following as legend and folklore - not history.
+Although some elements in stories may indeed be historical fact, we are unable to verify accounts of paranormal activity.
+We offer these, along with other stories in Mysterious L.A., only as a part of the cultural fabric of Los Angeles County.

 Hollywood Park Memorial